Sautéed Broccoli Recipe with Roasted Garlic and Pecorino

 • Heat 2 tablespoons of the olive oil in a medium or large pan over medium-low to medium heat.
 Add the broccoli, salt, pepper, and red pepper flakes, and cook for about 10 minutes, stirring often, until the broccoli begins to char a bit.

 • Stir in the roasted garlic, coating the broccoli with it.
-Stir in the Pecorino and lemon juice.
+Lower the heat, then stir in the Pecorino and lemon juice.
 Taste for salt and add more if needed.
 Enjoy!

 Notes

-Note 1: Baby bud broccoli florets could be labeled as baby bud broccoli.
+Note 1: Baby bud broccoli florets might also be labeled as baby bud broccoli.
+If you can't find baby buds, use the smallest broccoli you can find.

 Nutrition